 The arrival of Storm Christoph in January 2020 put Greater Manchester under its greatest threat of catastrophe for some time.

-Over 2,000 homes were evacuated as the region was battered with water, ice and snow, with water levels in the River Mersey reaching the highest ever levels – with the Environment Agency claiming the waterway was just 2cm away from disaster.
+Over 2,000 homes were evacuated as the region was battered with ice and snow, and water levels in the River Mersey reached their highest levels.
+According to the Environment Agency, the waterway was just 2cm away from disaster.

 Still, if the local situation appeared perilous then, it’s hard to imagine what was running through the minds of residents in 1852 – when parts of Manchester were left submerged in water rising up to bedroom windows.